Almost all trees are almost graceful: Proof of Theorem

 Given $\gamma>0$, let constants and sets be as defined in Setup~\ref{setup}.
 Given an $n$-vertex tree $T$ with $\Delta(T)\le\frac{\Pc n}{\log n}$, Lemma~\ref{lem:setup} produces an edge set $\mathcal{R}$, an ordering $V(T)=\{v_1,\ldots,v_n\}$ and intervals $\iJ(v_i)$.

-In order to apply Lemma~\ref{lem:seqhoeff}, we will often need to use the following observation.
-Since $\Delta(T)\le\frac{\Pc n}{\log n}$ and since the sum of degrees in $T$ is less than $2n$, we can use Jensen's inequality to a convex function $x\mapsto x^2$ to get
+In order to apply Lemma~\ref{lem:seqhoeff}, we will twice need to use the following upper bound on $\sum_{v\in V(T)}\deg(v)^2$.

 We run Algorithm~\ref{alg:label}.
 We say the algorithm \emph{fails} if at any time a step is not possible: in other words, if the sets from which we should choose uniformly $\psi_t(v_t)$, $r^v_t$, or $r^e_t$, are empty.
 Then Theorem~\ref{thm:mainred} holds if with positive probability Algorithm~\ref{alg:label} does not fail.
-We will show that with high probability Algorithm~\ref{alg:label} maintains the property that $(A_t,C_t)$ is $\delta_t$-quasirandom for each $1\le t\le n$, and furthermore the following claim holds.
+We will show that with high probability Algorithm~\ref{alg:label} maintains the property that $(\setVert_t,\setEdge_t)$ is $\delta_t$-quasirandom for each $1\le t\le n$.